-> This four-year course combines a computer science degree, fully funded in Partnership with PwC, giving you all the advantages of a university education as well as the unique insight that comes from paid work experience.
+This four-year degree apprenticeship programme combines a computer science degree with an apprenticeship, fully funded in Partnership with PwC, giving you all the advantages of a university education as well as the unique insight that comes from paid work experience.
 As an added benefit, your university tuition fees are fully funded by PwC, and as a PwC employee you’ll also receive a salary.

-At the end of the apprenticeship, you’ll have the chance to continue your career at PwC as a graduate and beyond, using the skills, network and experience you’ve gained.
+At the end of this apprenticeship, you’ll have the chance to continue your career at PwC as a graduate and beyond, using the skills, network and experience you’ve gained.

 Why study at Leeds:

-- During your three work placements you will contribute towards delivering on Technology solutions to help solve business problems for a wide range of PwC clients.
+- During your three work placements, you'll contribute towards delivering technology solutions to help solve business problems for a wide range of PwC clients.

-- You will not only develop your technical skills, but you will also continue to develop your soft skills in communication, team work, problem solving and many more.
+- You'll not only develop your technical skills, but you'll also continue to develop your soft skills in communication, teamwork, problem solving and many more.

 - Your university tuition fees are fully funded by PwC and, as a PwC employee, you'll receive a monthly salary.